rohansanjay/lookdeep-img-classifier/README.md

 ### Conclusion
-We were able to reach a 90% accuracy level
+We were able to reach a 90% accuracy level even without preprocessing the data.